 On top of that, I have to say that the neck is quite chunky.
 I really didn’t expect that, because according to its spec sheet, it’s also ESP’s “thin U” shape – one that I am familiar with, thanks to my own ESP Horizon 7-string.
-But the T-B7’s neck is noticeably different and I did not expect that, given the guitar’s Metal aesthetics.
+But the T-B7’s neck feels different and I did not expect that, given the guitar’s Metal aesthetics.

 The factory setup is so flawless that the somewhat hefty neck profile doesn’t even bother me, though.
 The action is low and free of buzz… and I was surprised to find the guitar was set up to drop G#.
 I guess E-II know their audience?!

 So despite the neck profile taking some getting used to, the T-B7 still gives you that typical ESP plug & play feel that I love so much about this brand.
-You can take this guitar straight out of the box and on stage – and it will perform and feel immediately familiar.
+You can take this guitar straight out of the box and on stage – and it will perform and immediately feel familiar.

 And the sound has that same familiar feel!
-When I hear ESP, I think Seymour Duncan or ESP.
+When I hear ESP, I think Seymour Duncan or EMG.
 You all know I always prefer passive pickups, but the EMG 81-7 sounds pretty damn solid in the E-II.
-The low end growl is clear, aggressive and is perfect for modern Metal sounds with lots of gain.
+The low end growl is clear, aggressive and perfect for modern Metal sounds with lots of gain.